tcltk/tcllib/embedded/md/tcllib/files/modules/textutil/expander.md

   - <a name='10'></a>*expanderName* __cvar__ *varname*

-    Retrieves the internal variable name of context variable *varname*; this allows the variable to be passed to commands like __lappend__\.
+    Returns the internal variable name of context variable *varname*; this allows the variable to be passed to commands like __lappend__\.

   - <a name='11'></a>*expanderName* __errmode__ *newErrmode*